-GIS Unit is pleased to announce release of the GIS Data layers on the GIS unit webpage specified below for First Quarter 2018.
-Future Quarter releases are tentatively scheduled for the following months: May, August and November and February.
+GIS Unit is pleased to announce release of the GIS Data layers on the GIS unit webpage specified below for Second Quarter 2022.
+Future Quarter releases for this year are tentatively scheduled for the following months: August and November 2022 and February and May of 2023.

 1. The NCDOT Rail Division